-- Requiring all staff always stay 6 feet apart and 6 feet from students. - Planning occupancy so that there will be sufficient space to allow 6-foot distancing. - The only exception to 6 feet distancing standard is to assist a sick student when needed. - Staggered arrival and departure times. - Restricted travel routes and marked waiting areas. - Closure of hallways and unnecessary areas.
+- All staff will stay 6 feet apart and 6 feet from students, or as far apart as possible. - Plan occupancy so that there will be sufficient space to allow 6-foot distancing. - The only exception to 6 feet distancing standard is to assist a sick student when needed. - Staggered arrival and departure times. - Restricted travel routes and marked waiting areas. - Closure of hallways and unnecessary areas.